-- 2. The individual administering the medication will check the label with the MAR to verify the right medication, right dosage, right time, and right route of administration before giving the medication.
-The expiration date on the medication label must be checked prior to administering. - 3.
-Medications will be administered in accordance with the orders, including any required time frame. - 4.
-Administration of the initial dose of a medication that has not been previously administered to a resident must be administered .
-(Your policy must indicate how the administration of initial dose of a medication that has not how previously administered indicate how the administration of initial dose of a medication that has not been previously administered to a resident will be administered.)

-NOTE: Consider if initial dose of a medication needs to be administered by a licensed nurse.
-NDCC 33-43-01-17

-5. The individual administering medications will verify the resident's identity before giving the resident his/her medications by (include in your policy what methods will be used to identify residents).

-NOTE: Methods to identify the resident may include: Checking photograph attached to medical record; requesting the resident to state their name and date of birth, facial recognition, or verifying resident identification with other facility personnel.

-- 5. Any unusual reactions to medications or treatments will be reported by the Licensed Nurse to the resident's physician and responsible party. - 6.
-As required or indicated for a medication, the individual administering the medication will document in the MAR/TAR: - A. The date and time the medication was administered; - B. The dosage; - C. The route of administration; - D. The injection site (if applicable); - E. Any complaints or symptoms for which the drug was administered; - F. Any results achieved and when those results were observed; and - G. The signature and title of the person administering the medication. - H. If a drug is withheld, refused, or given at a time other than the scheduled time, the individual administering the medication shall explain reason and document.
-Medications that are being withheld shall be documented .
-(Indicate how withheld medications will be documented.)
-Refused medications shall be documented (indicate how refused medications will be documented.)
+2. given pro re nata (PRN) or "as needed."
+Only Licensed Nurses are authorized to take physic orders (verbal, telephone, or written).
+B. The Licensed Nurse will use discretion to determine the necessity of onsite assessment and telephone consultation with the Licensed Nurse for any medication to be given, at the time order is transcribed to the MAR/TAR and indicate this on the MAR/TAR entry, by or the nsed prior The 1.
+Administration of the initial dose of a medication that has not been previously administered to a res must be administered (Your policy must indicate how the administration of initial dose of a medication that has not been previously administ to a resident will be administered.)
+TE: Consider if initial dose of a medication needs to be administered by a licensed nurse.
+NDCC 33- 01-17 : 5.
+The individual administering medications will verify the resident's identity before giving the resident his/her medications by (include in your policy what methods will be used to identify residents). re TE: Methods to identify the resident may include: Checking photograph attached to medical reco uesting the resident to state their name and date of birth, facial recognition, or verifying resident ntification with other facility personnel. rd; 5.
+6. Any unusual reactions to medications or treatments will be reported by the Licensed Nurse to the resident's physician and responsible party.
+As required or indicated for a medication, the individual administering the medication will docume the MAR/TAR: A. The date and time the medication was administered; B. The dosage; C. The route of administration; D. The injection site (if applicable); E. Any complaints or symptoms for which the drug was administered; nt in F. Any results achieved and when those results were observed; and G. The signature and title of the person administering the medication.
+H. If a drug is withheld, refused, or given at a time other than the scheduled time, the individual administering the medication shall explain reason and document.
+Medications that are being withheld shall be documented g how withheld medications will be documented.)
+Refused medications shall be documented